elzik/mecon/README.md

         image: ghcr.io/elzik/mecon
 ```

+#### Volume Mount

+Since you will reconciling a directory of files against a Plex library it is recommneded to [create a volume mount](https://docs.docker.com/storage/volumes/) for any directories you will need access to.

 #### Running mecon within the container

 With the container already running, `docker exec` can be used to execute the `mecon` binary within the container: